rica213/space-travellers-hub/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - [ ] Add contact section to get in touch with users
-- [ ] Add and display comments for each rocket mission
+- [ ] Add display comments for each rocket mission

 <p align="right">(<a href="#readme-top">back to top</a>)</p>